 The Mountain Laurel Designs SoloMid XL is an example of a tent constructed from silnylon.
 This 20-denier fabric is coated on both sides with silicone.
 It is a long-lasting, very waterproof fabric with high tear strength and low sag.
 The only real downside of this fabric is that it cannot be taped, so the seams must be sealed by hand using Gear Aid Silnet Silicone Seam Sealer.
 Most manufacturers offer a seam-sealing service.

 The nylon fabric on the Big Agnes Fly Creek HV UL2 Solution Dye is also silicone coated, but only on the outside.
-The inside of the fabric has a polyurethane coating so the seams can be taped.
+The inside of the material has a polyurethane coating so that the seams can be taped.
 This fabric is referred to as Sil/PU nylon.
 The PU coating decreases the tear strength and increases the sag compared to a fully silicone-coated nylon.
 One of the benefits of PU is that it attracts less sand than fully silicone-coated nylons, making it a good choice for desert outings.

 It is widely agreed upon that polyester has slightly lower tear strength than nylon, but how much lower is up for debate.
 Additionally, the tear strength of nylon may drop when it is saturated with water.
 But here’s where polyester really shines: it doesn’t absorb water to the same degree as nylon.
-This means that it won’t sag when wet and will not be as heavy in your pack as saturated nylon would be after a night of rain.
-The Yama Mountain Gear 1P Cirriform Tarp – Min is an example of a polyester shelter coated with silicone on both sides.
+This means it won’t sag when wet and will not be as heavy in your pack as saturated nylon would be after a night of rain.
+The Yama Mountain Gear 1P Cirriform Tarp – SilPoly is an example of a polyester shelter coated with silicone on both sides.
 This shelter’s fabric is also made of recycled materials, something very difficult to accomplish with nylon.

 The Durston X-Mid 2 is constructed from polyester with a silicone coating on the outside and a thin polyurethane coating on the inside.
 This sil/PU material has minimal sag, in our experience.
 It’s also inexpensive, so it helps keep the price down on this tent.